threeskimo/text2speech/README.md

 3. Set "CABLE Output" as your Input Device in Discord.
 4. Run script, type message, hit enter.

-NOTE: You will not hear what you type yourself unless you select "Listen to this device" in the virtual cable's properties.
+**NOTE:** You will not hear what you type unless you select "Listen to this device" in the virtual cable's properties.